-Jenny Stallard, creator of Freelance Feels, shares her top tips on dealing with the fear of missing out.
+Jenny Stallard, creator of Freelance Feels, shares her top tips on how to deal with professional FOMO.

 Professional jealousy is real – and right now, it’s rife.

 As we live our working (and indeed, non-working) lives primarily online, we are surrounded by other people’s successes – or at least what we perceive to be their successes, as well as a wealth of ways to improve our business from Instagram lives to online seminars and workshops.

 I would argue that never has the professional FOMO (fear of missing out) been stronger.
 Suddenly, it might seem like everyone around you has mastered a new skill that you’d love to try but the day has seemed to run away with you.
 So-and-so is upping their blog game, or it feels like your peers can all now code thanks to lockdown time while you’re juggling your day-to-day work.
 Should you have started a podcast?!

 Sending pitches can be tricky anyway, but in the world of lockdown and coronavirus, it’s even harder as we wonder if we’re missing out on that vital commission when someone else has grabbed it.